-The Australian Shakespeare Company presents exciting, accessible and contemporary productions of Shakespeare and other dramatised classics in innovative and unique theatre performances
+The Australian Shakespeare Company presents exciting, accessible and contemporary productions of Shakespeare, Children Classics, Musicals and other plays in innovative and unique theatre performances

 The company in its current form began life as Shakespeare Under The Stars in 1987 under the directorship of Glenn Elston, who pioneered popular outdoor theatre in Australia.
 His award winning annual outdoor productions of Shakespeare and The Wind in the Willows have now played to well over a million people throughout the country.
 Glenn joined the Australian Shakespeare Company in 1998 as Artistic Director and Producer and has developed the company into Australia’s largest independent theatre company.